 100 Million Monarch Butterflies Are Headed Straight For Kansas This Spring

 If you can remember through the last 20 or so years, monarch butterflies haven’t been doing too well.
-Since at least the 80s, monarch populations have been in decline, and we’ve been worried about the eventual downfall of our favorite migrating butterflies.
-This year, however, there are millions of monarch butterflies headed straight for Kansas, more than we’ve seen in a long time.
-They’re a little early, but we’re trying to spot as many as we can!
+Since at least the ’80s, monarch populations have been in decline, and we’ve been worried about the eventual downfall of our favorite migrating butterflies.
+In the last few years, however, there have been millions of monarch butterflies headed straight for Kansas, more than we’ve seen in a long time.
+They may be a little early, but we’re trying to spot as many as we can!
 Even if it’s not exactly 100 million, there are definitely millions of monarch butterflies in Kansas that you can see as the weather begins to get warmer.

 If you’re interested in learning more about insects like these butterflies, why not visit this special Insect Zoo right in Kansas?

 Do you have any special places where you know monarch butterflies in Kansas will be?
 Share with us in the comments section!

 What other animals migrate to Kansas in the spring?